alinka955/activity-view/README.md

 ## What does this map mean?
 University of Richmond cluster has 30 nodes, called 'spdr..'.
 Each node has 52 cores and some memory capacity, ranging from 384 to 1536 GB.

 Next to the name of the node, you can see the map.
 It tells you how many cores (CPUs), out of 52, SLURM has allocated, based on the requests from users.
-Columns 'Allocated' reflect the amount of cores and memory requested by the usrs.
+Columns 'Allocated' reflect the amount of cores and memory requested by the users.
 It happens that users either underestimate or overestimate the cores or memory than their program actually needs to execute.
 The amount of resources requested by users is reflected in the columns 'Used'.

 ## What do colors mean?